 There’s nothing like a bit of colour on the window sill or in the greenhouse during the winter months.
 You can sow chilli peppers any time of year, but it’s fabulous to grow them over winter for this colour in your life.
+Read our guide to the best chilli growing kits – the easiest way to start growing chillies.
 They will need warmth, so inside is better than the greenhouse unless you have a heated greenhouse.
 A good sunny window sill and you’ll get a good harvest.
 Then, when you end up with a great harvest, read our article on how to preserve chillies here.

 What Vegetables to Harvest in November

 November should see the last of maincrop potatoes and carrots being taken out of the ground or containers.
+Our full guide on how to grow potatoes in bags is here – including when you will have needed to plant potatoes to harvest in November.
 Spinach also will likely be in its last hurrah.
 And just in time for the chilly autumn nights, any leeks that you’ve planted will be starting to be ready to harvest.

 What Jobs to do in the Garden in November